 What specific skills are required for this position?
-While previous farming experience is not required, we seek individuals who are dedicated to sustainable agriculture and who are hard-working, motivated, have the ability to work consistently on repetitive tasks, enjoy physical labor, and have a positive attitude.
-Successful applicants will have the ability to take direction, show initiative, and work well in a team as well as independently.
-We desire someone with good communication and organization skills, strong attention to detail, and the ability to lift up to 45 pounds.
-This position works primarily outdoors, and activities will need to be completed under adverse weather conditions (cold, heat, humidity, rain, pollen) at all times.
-Biting insects, snakes, and poison ivy are present on our farm.
+While previous farming or research experience is not required, we seek individuals who are dedicated to sustainable agriculture, hard-working, motivated, have the ability to work consistently on repetitive tasks, enjoy physical labor, and have a positive attitude.
+Applicants should possess great communication and organizational skills, ability to follow directions, complete tasks independently, and to work in a team.
+This position works primarily outdoors, and activities will need to be completed under adverse weather conditions (cold, heat, humidity, rain, pollen) at times.
+Biting insects, snakes, and poison ivy are sometimes present on our farm.
 Most important is a positive attitude and enthusiasm for sustainable agriculture and learning about research.

-Apprentices are encouraged to live in Goldsboro area and have their own transportation.
-Housing may be available near the farm for a small monthly fee.
+Other requirements?
+Apprentices will be expected to live in the Goldsboro area and have their own transportation.
+Housing may be available near the farm in Goldsboro, NC for a small monthly fee.